The Tourism Awards – Accolades – Recognition Uganda has received

 Uganda – Tourism Awards are more Reasons for Visiting the Pearl of Africa.

 Uganda – Tourism Awards, Accolades, and Recognitions – the Pearl of Africa – the country in the heart of Africa that is Authentic Africa has received more than its share of Accolades and distinguished Travel Tourist Awards and Recognitions over the past few years.
-Not all are listed here, we would run out of room
+Not all are listed here, and we would run out of room

 Besides Uganda is Home to some of the Friendliest People in Africa, all more reasons to Enjoy Uganda the only Pearl of Africa.